Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 * Make sure to collaborate with your test team around test coverage (and, well, with everything).
   You should find that with better test coverage and automated pipelines, those day long manual regression tests can be dispensed with, helping you to release more safely and more often

-### 4. Being surprised by bugs, long downtime, and complex investigations
+### Smell 4.
+Being surprised by bugs, long downtime, and complex investigations

 Surprise incidents are a classic sign of poor observability.
 Think of observability as your application's vital signs – without good monitoring, logging, and tracing, you're essentially working in the dark.